 Engine Flywheel Removed Together these components make up the clutch assembly.

-Clutch Assembly Cutaway A throw out bearing is located on a transmission bearing retainer and is used to push against the fingers of the pressure plate to release and engage the disc, an input shaft rides inside the disc spline which transfers engine power to the transmission.
+Clutch Assembly Cutaway A throw out bearing and secondary cylinder is located on a transmission bearing retainer and is used to push against the fingers of the pressure plate to release and engage the disc, an input shaft rides inside the disc spline which transfers engine power to the transmission.

 Throw Out Bearing - Input Shaft The secondary cylinder and throw out bearing rides against the pressure plate fingers as the pressure plate spins on the flywheel.
 (Note: Optional designs include a clutch fork which is used with an external secondary cylinder or cable.)